iPottedFly/TropicaLand/README.md

 # TropicaLand
-Plugin for PocketMine-MP (Private) Price: $30 USD
+Plugin for PocketMine-MP 3

-This plugin is private (I have a buyer)
+This plugin is private but I change it
-His channel: Franchescool
+And now be public.

+• Unupdated Plugin •